 The Pavilion Beach Club

-The Pavilion Beach Club is a 3 acre beach club for Christophe Harbour, a 2,500 acre luxury resort development located on the southeast peninsula of St. Kitts, an island with terrain often compared to that of the South Pacific.
+The Pavilion Beach Club is a 3-acre beach club for Christophe Harbour, a 2,500-acre luxury resort development located on the southeast peninsula of St. Kitts, an island with terrain often compared to that of the South Pacific.

 The design was driven by the ambition to create a sheltered place of leisure and relaxation that celebrated the borrowed views of a verdant topography and crescent beach.
-The development company’s Director of Design and Planning selected Raymond after featuring an image of a beachfront residential pool he designed in the Bahamas as initial inspiration for the project.
-Raymond was engaged early in the design process and convinced the Architect to not only raise the open-air dining room’s elevation to 20.5 feet to maximize views, but to also push the additional structures back to circumvent potential distractions to the horizon line.
+The development company’s Director of Design and Planning selected Raymond after featuring an image of a beachfront residential pool he designed in the Bahamas as the initial inspiration for the project.
+Raymond was engaged early in the design process and convinced the Architect to not only raise the open-air dining room’s elevation to 20.5 feet to maximize views but to also push the additional structures back to circumvent potential distractions to the horizon line.

 The Pavilion’s pool sits at elevation 18 feet, while the dune vegetation expands below the vanishing edge at elevation 10 feet.
 Raymond raised the infinity edge to 7 feet to shield the sight of beachgoers walking beneath.
 The pool planter and edge conditions are obscured by specimen boulders and cascading, resilient groundcovers.

-The Pavilion is located in the remnant dry forest zone with a relatively dry climate, high evaporation rates and an average annual precipitation of 34 inches.
+The Pavilion is located in the remnant dry forest zone with a relatively dry climate, high evaporation rates, and average annual precipitation of 34 inches.
 The existing site was once heavily forested and subsequently was a burned-over area with beach strand vegetation occurring intermittently at the shoreline.
 With this in mind, Raymond selected plant material that could withstand this unique beachfront environment.
-With a concern for Lethal Yellowing of Coconut Palms, he selected disease resistant cultivars and mixed species of palms.
+With a concern for Lethal Yellowing of Coconut Palms, he selected disease-resistant cultivars and mixed species of palms.
 The majority of plant material was sourced and shipped by barge from Homestead, Florida, in 40 foot flat racks and refrigerated containers.

 A series of shallow retention basins were created for erosion control and Paspalum grass seeding was used to stabilize landforms.
 The soil from on-site was sifted to obtain larger material for stone walls while non-sifted soil was used for fill.
-Raymond engaged local contractors to set locally-sourced boulders and to layout and install plant material.
+Raymond engaged local contractors to set locally sourced boulders and to layout and install plant material.
 Raymond communicated with the on-site team through redlined photographs with comments on weekly site progress.